sakshigupta3796/image_segmentation/README.md

 # **SKU Identification and Matching**

 In SKU Identification and Matching we perfrom the grouping of similar SKUs using multiple feature extraction algorithms.
-The generated score based on threshold will be considered for grouping similar SKUs.
+The generated score based on threshold will be considered for grouping similar SKU's.

 In feature extraction we have used following Algorithms:
-``VGG16``-
-``ImageGPT``-
+- ``VGG16``
+- ``ImageGPT``
+- ``ImageHash``

-``ImageHash``- and clustered them using cosine similarity on extracted features to get clusters of the similar objects.
+Once we have the score from multiple feature algorithms we compute cosine similarity to get clusters of the similar SKU's.
- As a part of SKU idetification we perfrom
+The process flow for the feature extraction & similarity scores calculation is represented using the diagram shown below.

 <p align="center">
 <img width="771" alt="steps11" src="https://user-images.githubusercontent.com/74641501/216269200-06e3bf3b-13e1-4e09-a58b-dfbb69361378.PNG">